 Motorcycle Winter Storage

 Its that time of year in the UK when Winter is upon us.
 Dark evenings, Dark Mornings, frost, ice and even snow on the roads, if not, then huge mounds of grit along with pot-holes the size of craters.
 So for those that don’t fancy that and don’t rely on 2 wheels for work or commute its time to start putting your bike away for what seems like an eternity until the warmer days return.
+So, if you are putting your bike away for the winter months here are some top tips for the perfect motorcycle winter storage.

 Before you tuck your baby up for the winter, give it a good clean.
 Leaving dirt, mud and general road gunk on your bike will only attract rust, especially if you are storing the bike outside.
 So give it a clean and dry it thoroughly.